• Home

 Who should not attempt a mediated divorce?

 Mediation is not recommended in cases of domestic violence, unwillingness to attempt resolution, or if there is a belief that the other party is hiding assets.
-It’s also not suitable if one party refuses concessions or seeks a decision rather than mutual agreement.
+It’s also not suitable if one party refuses concessions or seeks a decision rather than a mutual agreement.

 Who should attempt a mediated divorce?